0815Sailsman/sml-edit/README.md

 # Archive
 Past roadmaps etc

+## Roadmap for 0.3.0 - Docs, specs and testing
+- [x] Written down concrete specs and requirements for this app
+  - [x] Write glossary
+  - [x] Write down current requirements
+- [x] Write tests for some of these requirements (all of them will be progressively completed over the next few releases)
+  - [x] test extractor service
+  - [x] test id service
+  - [x] test parsing service
+  - [x] test map loading service

 ## Roadmap for 0.2.0 - The big refactoring & some QOL
 - [x] wrap shop item builder in own component